We Were the Mulvaneys: Plot summary

 Michael and Corinne Mulvaney are the parents of four children: Michael Jr., Patrick, Marianne, and Judd.
-Living in a picture perfect farm in upstate New York, the Mulvaneys own a successful roofing company; Michael Mulvaney is considered a serious businessman.
-Corinne is a bubbly, earthy mother, whose life revolves around the family unit.
+Living in a farm in upstate New York, the Mulvaneys own a roofing company; Michael Mulvaney is considered a businessman.
+Corinne's life revolves around the family unit.
 For nearly twenty years the Mulvaney clan thrives, admired throughout the small town of Mt.
 Ephraim for being a model family.

 On St. Valentine's night 1976, after prom, Marianne Mulvaney goes to a party where she becomes intoxicated and is raped by an upperclassman, whose father is a well-respected businessman and friend of Mr. Mulvaney.

 Marianne's rape is the beginning of a tumultuous fifteen-year period.
 Her father, lost and angry, does not understand why his daughter will not press charges against her attacker.
 He can no longer look at his daughter the same way and sends her to live with a distant relative of Corinne's in Salamanca, New York.
 Marianne, moving haphazardly from place to place, continues to wait for her father to call on her, but he never does.

 Michael Mulvaney Sr.'s casual drinking turns into full-fledged alcoholism.
 Gradually, his reputation as a respected businessman disintegrates.
 The Mulvaneys are forced into bankruptcy and must sell the farm.
 Eventually, Corinne and Michael split up.
 For the other family members, things continue to get worse.
 All three of the Mulvaney boys leave home angrily, never to return.
 One of them "executes justice" on his sister's rapist.

 After many years, the Mulvaneys meet once again at a family reunion in Corinne's new home, which she shares with a friend.
 The family has extended to include spouses and children.
 Finally, the Mulvaneys come full circle and receive closure.